andrecrumedy/Data-Pipelines-Pocket-Reference/readme.md

 1. Setting and Amazon accoutn with 12 months free trial
 1. Creating Amazon S3 bucket(storage account) using default settings
-1. creating a IAM(Identity Access Management) from the console management and add "AmazonS3FullAccess" policy to the permission and getting access key, secret key, and account ID for the application to authneticate and access S3 bucket
+1. creating a IAM(Identity Access Management) from the console management and add "AmazonS3FullAccess" policy to the permission and getting access key, secret key, and account ID for the application to authenticate and access S3 bucket

 > MySQL Instance Set-up